 Ne’Shira D. Millender is an associate with Taylor, Porter, Brooks & Phillips, where she practices primarily in the area of commercial litigation.

-Ne’Shira’s litigation experience extends through various and diverse industries including commercial disputes, personal injury claims, misdemeanor matters, workers compensation, contract disputes, and the analysis of employment policies and benefits.
+Ne’Shira’s litigation experience extends through various and diverse industries including commercial disputes, workers compensation, contract disputes, and the analysis of employment policies and benefits.
 Ne’Shira also represents physicians and hospitals in malpractice suits and commercial litigation.
 Her work spans the stages of electronic discovery, pre-trial motions, trials, writ applications, and settlements.

 Ne’Shira is admitted to practice in all Louisiana state courts, in federal court in the Middle, Western, and Eastern Districts of Louisiana, and in the United States Fifth Circuit Court of Appeal.